How to Teach Your Clients to Create Their Own Meal Plans

 Welcome to your meal planning guide!
 Taking the time to plan your meals can have such a positive impact on your overall health.

-In this meal planning guide, you will find a collection of recipes I have hand-picked for you, along with a blank planner, where you can plan your meals.
+In this meal planning guide, you will find a collection of recipes that I have hand-picked for you, along with a blank planner, where you can plan your meals.

 How to Use this Meal Planning Guide: